WHITE-HAT999/testtttt/README.md

 	if checkSetting("Moderator Detection").current and Pro then
 		local roleFound = player:GetRoleInGroup(creatorId)

-		if controValues.currentCreator == "group" then
+		if siriusValues.currentCreator == "group" then
-			for _, role in pairs(controValues.administratorRoles) do
+			for _, role in pairs(siriusValues.administratorRoles) do
 				if string.find(string.lower(roleFound), role) then
 					promptModerator(player, roleFound)
-					queueNotification("Administrator Joined", controValues.currentGroup .." "..roleFound.." ".. player.DisplayName .." has joined your session", 3944670656) -- change to group name
+					queueNotification("Administrator Joined", siriusValues.currentGroup .." "..roleFound.." ".. player.DisplayName .." has joined your session", 3944670656) -- change to group name
 				end
 			end
 		end